Wirecard (ETR:WDI) PT Set at €270.00 by Hauck & Aufhaeuser

-Wirecard (ETR:WDI) has been assigned a €270.00 ($313.95) target price by investment analysts at Hauck & Aufhaeuser in a report issued on Wednesday, Borsen Zeitung reports.
-The firm currently has a “buy” rating on the stock.
-Hauck & Aufhaeuser’s price objective suggests a potential upside of 156.41% from the stock’s current price.
+Wirecard (ETR:WDI) has been assigned a €270.00 ($313.95) price target by equities researchers at Hauck & Aufhaeuser in a research report issued to clients and investors on Tuesday, Borsen Zeitung reports.
+The brokerage currently has a “buy” rating on the stock.
+Hauck & Aufhaeuser’s price objective indicates a potential upside of 151.16% from the company’s previous close.

 Wirecard Company Profile